Why a Mobile-First Design Is Essential to Your eCommerce Website?

 Mobile-first design is the practice of building your site for mobile before building your desktop version.

-This simply means your web designer will start working for website development starting from mobile devices, which will then be developed for larger screens progressively.
+This simply means your web designer will start working on website development starting from mobile devices, which will then be developed for larger screens progressively.
 (Contrary to the conventional approach of starting with a desktop site and then progressing and adapting it to smaller screens).

-While the mobile-first design is not a piece of cake and brings with its own set of challenges, web designers must be ready to apply best practices to design a great UX for clients’ users.
+While the mobile-first design is not a piece of cake and brings with it its own set of challenges, web designers must be ready to apply best practices to design a great UX for clients’ users.
 (Discussed later in the blog)

 How Is Mobile-first Different from Mobile Responsive?